 - Kinesiology Prince-Edward-Island.

-If your association or professional organization is not listed above, then you must apply for membership through the regular pathways.
+If your current association or professional organization is not listed above, then you must apply for membership through the regular pathways.

-Requirements for Transfer in
+Transfer in Requirements

 - Copies of any degree certificate(s) supporting their membership,